-Foundation Stage staff use observations as the basis for planning.
+Foundation Stage staff use informal observations as the basis for planning.
 Staff observe children to identify their achievements, interests and next steps for learning.
 These observations then lead the direction of the planning.
-Relevant and significant observations including notes, photographs and next steps in learning are recorded in the children's Learning Journeys.
+Significant milestones, which we call 'magic moments' are recorded and shared with parents via Class Dojo.